Adil7767/Adil7767/README.md

 👋 **Hello!
 I'm Adil Mustafa**

-🚀 **MERN Stack Developer** at Enigmatix Pvt Ltd with a passion for building modern, scalable, and user-friendly web and mobile applications.
-I specialize in the latest technologies including **React Native, React.js, Next.js, Node.js, and JavaScript**.
+🚀 **MERN Stack Developer** with a passion for building modern, scalable, and user-friendly web and mobile applications.
+I specialize in the latest technologies including **React Native, React.js, Next.js, Node.js, TypeScript and JavaScript**.

 💼 **What I Do:**
 - Design and develop high-performance web and mobile applications using **React Native** for mobile and **React/Next.js** for web.